merlinscholz/lockdoc-tools/manuals/vm-linux-32/README.txt

 	+ Attention: From now on, you have to intercept the Grub menu to boot the usual userland.
 Otherwise, the benchmark starts automatically.

 - Install the benchmark
-	+ Create directory /lockdoc and /lockdoc/bench-out
+	+ Create the following directories: /lockdoc and /lockdoc/bench-out
 	+ Copy 'run-bench.sh' and fork.c from manuals/vm-linux-32/scripts to /lockdoc
 	+ Get LTP
 		# git clone  https://github.com/linux-test-project/ltp.git /opt/kernel/ltp/src